Ultihamed/Javascript_Notes/1_Essentials.md

 - `alert(..)` is provided to your **Javascript** program by the browser, not by the **Javascript** engine itself.
 The same goes with `console.log(..)`.
 - You need to be aware of non-**Javascript** variable or methods, as they'll be in every **Javascript** program you write.

+## Async & Performance

+- The callback alone is hopelessly insufficient for the modern demands of asynchronous programming.
+- There are two major deficiencies of callbacks-only coding: Inversion of Control (IoC) trust loss and lack of linear reason-ability.
+ES6 introduces two new mechanisms (and indeed, patterns): **Promises** and **Generators**.
+- Promises are a time-independent wrapper around a "future value," which lets you reason about and compose them regardless of if the value is ready or not yet.
+Moreover, they effectively solve the IoC trust issues by routing callbacks through a trustable and composable promise mechanism.
+- The generator can be paused `yield` points and be resumed asynchronously later.
+- The combination of promises and generators that **"yields"** our most effective asynchronous coding pattern to date in **Javascript**.
+- To be serious about programming effectively in an async world, you're going to need to get really comfortable with combining promises and generators.
+- You should take a program from **"it works"** to **"it works well"**.